 - No timer, no minimum, no maximum.
 Guests join when they feel like it.

-- Photos go to your private gallery, visible after the wedding — never to a public feed.
+- Photos go to your private gallery, visible after the wedding, never a public feed.

 If that's all you want, you don't need anything else.
 Most couples stop right here, and it works.